 Winston offers these six additional tips for gaining career experience this summer:

 1. Put together a resume.
 It puts you a step ahead of people who only apply for jobs online.

 “Do inventory of all your skills, awards, certificates, positions held, funds raised and volunteer work done,” Winston says.
 “A resume puts all your accomplishments on one paper and can really boost your self-esteem.”

 “As you gain experience, certifications and recognitions, place the certificate or something to help you remember the accomplishment in your Good Stuff Folder,” Winston says.
 “That way, the next time you do a resume or have a job or college interview, you’ll have specific things to talk or write about.”

 3. Identify possible references.
 What people do you already know?
-Longtime friends, your parents’ co-workers, teachers, counselors, church members and FFA advisors are all possibilities.
+Longtime friends, your parents’ co-workers, teachers, counselors and church members are all possibilities.

 “Ask around if anyone could use some free help in return for a letter of recommendation or reference,” Winston says.